feature-sliced/steiger/packages/steiger-plugin-fsd/src/public-api/README.md

-# `no-layer-public-api`
+# `public-api`

-Forbid index files on the layer level.
+Require slices (and segments on sliceless layers like Shared) to have a public API definition.

 According to the _public API rule on slices_: